yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 These serial ports use TTL levels.
 You need an additional voltage convertor to get a standard serial port.

 ----
  .
-Here are some links to forum threads related to the WL-500gP:
+Here are some links to forum threads related to the Asus WL500g Premium:
  * [http://forum.openwrt.org/viewtopic.php?id=6090 Problems with WLAN encryption]
  * [http://forum.openwrt.org/viewtopic.php?id=6071 CPU Power]
  * [http://forum.openwrt.org/viewtopic.php?id=5688 Some more compatiblity information]